Donald Trump Accuser E. Jean Carroll Says People Find Rape ‘Sexy’ In Shocking CNN Interview

 — Marley Williams (@marley8174) June 25, 2019

-President Trump responded to the allegations once again on Monday, denying that the supposed attack ever took place, and stating that Carroll is “not my type.”
+Trump responded to the allegations once again on Monday, denying that the supposed attack ever took place, and stating that Carroll is “not my type.”